kamcpp/avicenna/README.md

 }
 ```

-As you see above, we can have multiple qualifiers on a single dependency source.
-Above dependenvy factory has four distinct dependency source.
+As you can see above, we can have multiple qualifiers on a single dependency source.
+Above dependenvy factory has four distinct dependency sources.

 ```Java
 class InjectionTarget {